appstud/Azot-android/README.md

 **Or**

-Install Azot manually into your app by dragging the Azot.framework into your project.
+Install Azot manually into your app by dragging the Azot.aar file into your project.
 You can download it from <a href="http://artifactory.toulouse.appstud.me/artifactory/azot-android" target="_blank">here</a>

 ##Start